Divergent-Insights/dbt-dataquality/README.md

 ---

 ## Usage

+### Package Configuration

-Set any relevant variables in your dbt_project.yml (optional)
+Optionally, set any relevant variables in your dbt_project.yml

 ```
 vars: